vastheaven1/MDES/docs/annotation_information.md

 ## 3. Stimulus Metadata

-Stimulus-level information is provided in a separate file:
+Stimulus-level metadata are provided in:

-`stimulus_metadata.csv`
+`metadata/stimulus_metadata.csv`

 This file contains one row for each of the 35 emotion-elicitation videos.